 Norris, Tennessee was the town created by the government to house the workers.
 Building of the dam started in October, 1933 just a few months after its parent organization was created, the TVA(Tennessee Valley Authority).
 It was TVA’s first hydroelectric project.
 When construction was completed in March of 1936 it cost $36 million to build and was named after former Nebraska Senator George Norris.
 Senator George Norris was a long time supporter of government owner power generation facilities.
 The dam was constructed as a concrete gravity-type dam.
 It is 1860 (570 m) feet and stretches 265 (81 m) feet high and houses two 50 MW generators.
 Ronald Wank a Hungarian-American was awarded the job of chief architect from 1933 through 1944 of the TVA when he revised the plans for Norris Dam.
 He gave the concrete dam a modern look that was very controversial at the time.

 The land that Norris Lake resides on now was settled for 200 years prior to its conception.
 3,500 families called the Norris Basin home along with the farms that they depended on for income and food.
 Moving all the families and some 5,000 buried bodies needed to orchestrated before the water levels ever rose.

 94 percent of property owners didn’t have electricity.

 30 percent of property owners didn’t have toilet facilities including outhouses.

 65 percent of property owners had to walk over 300 yards to fetch fresh water.

 8 percent of property owners owned a radio.

 26 percent of property owners owned automobiles.

 The Norris Basin area receives an average of 45 inches of rain a year.
-The amount of rain was devastating downstream, causing property damage and crop damage from flooding.
-Therefore, Norris Dam was an undeniable option needed to control flood stages downstream.
+This amount of rain was devastating downstream, causing flood damage to property and crops.
+Therefore, Norris Dam was an undeniable solution needed to control flood stages downstream.